 GRI Standard Disclosure Location in reporting suite Notes 403-9 Work-related injuries Refer to the 'Health and safety' section of this report.
 Page 39.
 Refer to the 'Haleon 2024 ESG Databook' available on our website.
 403-10 Work-related ill health Refer to the 'Health and safety' section of this report.
 Page 39.
 Refer to the 'Haleon 2024 ESG Databook' available on our website.
-GRI 404: Trai ining and education 404-1 Average hours of training a year for each employee Refer to the 'Haleon 2024 ESG Databook' available on our website.
+GRI 404: Train ning and education 404-1 Average hours of training a year for each employee Refer to the 'Haleon 2024 ESG Databook' available on our website.
 404-2 Programmes for upgrading employee skills and transition assistance Refer to the 'Building a high-performing workforce' section of this report.
 Page 42.
 404-3 Programmes for upgrading employee skills and transition assistance Refer to the 'Building a high-performing workforce' section of this report.
 Page 42.
 GRI 405: Dive ersity and equal opportunity 405-1 Diversity of governance bodies and employees Refer to the 'Corporate governance' section in the 2024 Annual Report and Form 20-F. Page 59.
 Refer to the 'Haleon 2024 ESG Databook' available on our website.
 405-2 Ratio of basic salary and remuneration of women to men Refer to the 'Gender pay gap' section of our website.
 GRI 408: Chil ld labour 408-1 Operations and suppliers at significant risk of incidents of child labour Refer to the 'Respecting human rights' section of this report.
 Page 46.
-Refer to the 'Human rights' section of our website.
-GRI 409: Ford ced or compulsory labour 409-1 Operations and suppliers at significant risk of incidents of forced or compulsory labour Refer to the 'Respecting human rights' section of this report.
+Refer to the 'Human rights' section our website. on of GRI 409: Ford ced or compulsory labour 409-1 Operations and suppliers at significant risk of incidents of forced or compulsory labour GRI 414: Sup plier social assessments 414-1 New suppliers that were screened using social criteria ned using Refer to the 'Working with responsible suppliers' section of this report.
 Page 46.
 Refer to the 'Human rights' section of our website.
-GRI 414: Sup plier social assessments 414-1 New suppliers that were screened using social criteria Refer to the 'Working with responsible suppliers' section of this report.
-Page 46.
-Refer to the 'Human rights section of our website.
-1 GRI 415: Pub lic policy Political contributions Refer to the 'Our spend on political advocacy policy position' under our policy positions on our website.
+GRI 415: Publ lic policy Political contributions Refer to the 'Our spend on political advocacy policy position' under our policy positions on our websit e.